Money market report for week ended July 6

-On Thursday, July 7, the Governing Council of the European Central Bank (ECB) increased the rate on its Main Refinancing Operations (MRO) by 25 basis points to 1.50 per cent with effect from tomorrow, July 13, the settlement date for this week’s MRO.
-Accordingly, with effect from the same date the ECB also increased the rate on the marginal lending facility and on the overnight deposit facility by 25 basis points to 2.25 per cent and 0.75 per cent, respectively.
-In this manner, the corridor applicable to the ECB’s standing facilities was maintained at 75 basis points around the interest rate on the MRO.
+On Thursday, July 5, the Governing Council of the European Central Bank (ECB) reduced the rate on its Main Refinancing Operations (MRO) by 25 basis points to 0.75 per cent with effect from Wednesday, July 11.
+Also, with effect from the same date, the ECB reduced the rate on the marginal lending facility and on the overnight deposit facility by 25 basis points to 1.50 per cent and 0 per cent, respectively.

 ECB monetary operations

 On Monday, July 2, the ECB announced its weekly MRO.
 The auction was conducted on Tuesday, July 3, and attracted bids from euro area eligible counterparties of €163.63 billion, €16.75 billion lower than the bid amount in the previous week.
 The amount was allotted in full at a fixed rate equivalent to the prevailing main refinancing rate of one per cent in accordance with current ECB policy.

 On Tuesday, July 3, the ECB conducted an auction for a seven-day fixed-term deposit intended to absorb €210.5 billion.

 This operation was designed to sterilise the effect of purchases made under the Securities Markets Programme that were settled but had not yet matured by the previous Friday, June 29.